istio/istio.io/content/docs/concepts/traffic-management/index.md

 specific destination.

 Destination rules are applied after the routing rules are evaluated.
-In other words, destination rules are matched against the host field of a routing rule destination, not the virtual service host.
+Destination rules are matched against the destination in the routing rules, not the host of the virtual service itself.
 You can use wildcard prefixes in a destination rule to specify a single rule for multiple services.